ibliskavka/bliskavka-com/source/_posts/synth-cdk-to-cloudformation.md

     // Add CloudFormation parameter
     const client = new CfnParameter(this, 'Client', {
       type: 'String',
-      description: 'Used for naming'
+      description: 'Used for naming',
     });

     // Build the base stack, using the client parameter as a string token this.build({
-      client: client.valueAsString
+      client: client.valueAsString,
-    })
+    });
   }
 }
 ```